 The three major risk factors for addiction include:

-Environmental factors are just as important, if not more, than genetic factors in determining addiction risk.
+Lifestyle/Environment: Environmental factors are just as important, if not more, than genetic factors in determining addiction risk.
 A person’s physical fitness, socioeconomic status, and relationships with friends and family can skew risk in either direction.
-Enabling environmental factors include history of sexual abuse, peer pressure, availability of drugs, and parental influences.
+Enabling environmental factors to include the history of sexual abuse, peer pressure, availability of drugs, and parental influences.

 How Can I Prevent My Loved One from Developing a Drug Addiction?